Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Paragon Walk was written by Anne Perry.
 The first edition was published in 1981 by St. Martin's Press.
 It was 204 pages long, and the retail price was $9.95.

-Here are the first edition points: First Edition is stated below full number line "10 9 8 7 6 5 4 3 2 1" on copyright page.
+Here are the first edition criteria: First Edition is stated below full number line "10 9 8 7 6 5 4 3 2 1" on copyright page.
 Binding is brown cloth with gold lettering on spine.
 Back dust jacket flap has photo of the author.
 Back of the dust has four reviews - two for Cater Street Hangman, and two for Callander Square.
 Photos courtesy of Dan Baranow.
 Click here for more photos...

 Previously Featured Book: Wicked